Stability of Gibbs Posteriors from the Wasserstein Loss for Bayesian Full Waveform Inversion: Numerical Examples

 \section{Numerical Examples}

-We illustrate the difference between the resulting distributions corresponding to the different potentials numerically for the FWI problem described in \Cref{sec:fwi}.
-We first consider the recovery of a continuous velocity field using a Gaussian prior.
-Laplace approximations are first made to the (Gibbs) posteriors, which correspond to second-order Taylor approximations of the posteriors around their modes.
-We look at the effect of perturbation of the data by noise uncorrelated in time on these Laplace approximations; we may compute various metrics between probability measures explicitly in the case of Gaussians.
-We then consider a mixed level set prior for the recovery of a salt model, where the wave velocity within the salt is not known a priori.
+We illustrate the difference between the resulting distributions corresponding to the different potentials numerically for the FWI problem described in \cref{sec:fwi}.
+First, we present a simple constant-velocity example to illustrate the different structure among several likelihood functions and their corresponding (Gibbs) posterior distributions using a Gaussian prior.
+We then consider the recovery of a continuous velocity field using a Gaussian prior.
+Laplace approximations are first made to the posteriors, which correspond to second-order Taylor approximations of the posteriors around their modes.
+We look at the effect of perturbation of the data by noise uncorrelated in time on these Laplace approximations; we may compute various metrics between probability measures explicitly in the case of Gaussian.
+Moreover, we consider a mixed level set prior for the recovery of a salt model, where the velocity within the salt is unknown a priori.
 We again use Laplace approximations to provide approximations to the posteriors efficiently.